Decoding algorithms for surface codes: Decoders for surface codes

 The MWPM decoder estimates the Pauli error with minimum $X$ and $Z$ weight (since it considers said errors independently) that corresponds to a given syndrome.
-In this sense, this decoder always outputs an error whose syndrome is the same as the one measured\footnote{Other decoders such as the belif-propagation decoder do not always estimate an error whose syndrome matches the true syndrome \cite{reviewpat,logicalsparse}.}.
-In addition to always matching the syndrome, if it succeeds in matching the endpoints of an error chain to the observed syndrome it will always yield the correct outcome, even if the recovered error differs from the input one.
-The reason for this to happen is that the elements of the stabilizer in a 2D surface code correspond to Pauli sequences that form a closed loop in the surface code \cite{fowlerReview,inid,homological}.
+In this sense, this decoder always outputs an error whose syndrome is the same as the one measured\footnote{Other decoders such as the belief propagation decoder do not always estimate an error whose syndrome matches the true syndrome \cite{reviewpat,logicalsparse}.}.
+In addition to always matching the syndrome, if the recovered minimum weight perfect matching from the decoding graph succeeds, the recovered error will be correct independently of the path chosen within the syndrome graph.
+In other words, if the error can be represented as a set of chains which relates the same non-trivial checks as the minimum weight perfect matching, the recovered error will correct it even if they are not the same Pauli operator.
+The reason for this to happen is that the elements of the stabilizer in a 2D surface code correspond to Pauli sequences that form a closed loop in the surface code \cite{fowlerReview,inid}.
 Thus, if the estimated error forms a closed chain with the true error occurred on the surface code, the resulting Pauli element will belong to the stabilizer set of the code and, thus, the correction will have been successful (recall eq.\eqref{coseet} and degeneracy of errors).
 In FIG. \ref{mwpmdeg}, we pictorically present this scenario where two error chains with same endpoints are separated by a stabilizer element.
 Note also that whenever an error that forms an error chain that is a loop on the data qubits of the code, all the checks will have trivial values but the codestate will not be affected by it as it will be a stabilizer element.
 Thus, those types of chains will be non-detectable but unharmful for the code.